chewitt1/TheBruisedOrange/README.md

-# OdinRestaurant
+# The Bruised Orange
-The Odin Restaurant Project
+A landing page for the fictional Bruised Orange Restaurant and Bar.
+If it really existed, Bruised would be a moody jazz restaurant and bar.